sigsep/sigsep-mus-db/docs/usage.rst

    dsd.test(my_function)

-This test makes sure the user provided output is compatible to the DSD100 framework.
+This test makes sure the user provided output is compatible to the dsdtools framework.
 The function returns ``True`` if the test succeeds.

-Processing the full DSD100
+Processing the full dsdtools
 ''''''''''''''''''''''''''

 To process all 100 DSD tracks and saves the results to the